qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Merge sort.
 Create sorted sub-sequence in smallest scale (e.g. two elements).
 Then merge two sorted sub-sequences into a bigger one, and continue.
 The invariant of sorted-ness grows up to the whole sequence.
 - Quick sort.
 Select a pivot.
 Then partition the sequence into a part that's smaller than pivot and a part that's larger than pivot (and a part that equals pivot) [^quick_sort_equal_pivot].
 By partitioning, it creates invariant $\text{LeftPartElements} < \text{Pivot} < \text{RightPartElements}$.
 By recursively creating such invariants until to the smallest scale (individual elements), the whole sequence is sorted.
 - Binary search tree.
 It creates invariant $\text{LeftSubtreeElements} < \text{ParentNode} < \text{RightSubtreeElements}$.
 When there is only one node, the invariant is produced at the smallest scale.
 Every insertion then follows that invariant and then grows and maintains that invariant.
 - Dijkstra algorithm.
 The visited nodes are the nodes whose shortest path from source are known.
-By using the nodes that we know shortest path, it "expand" on graph, knowing new node's shortest path from source.
+By using the nodes that we know shortest path, it "expands" on graph, knowing new node's shortest path from source.
 The algorithm iteratively add new nodes into the invariant, until it spans the whole graph.

 [^quick_sort_equal_pivot]: About the elements that equals the pivot, how exactly to treat them is implementation-specific.
 Some put them into the first partition.
 Some put then into another third partition.

-### Corresponding GoF design patterns
+## Corresponding GoF design patterns

 [GoF design patterns](https://en.wikipedia.org/wiki/Design_Patterns)